OpenTopography/3D_Differencing/3D_differencing_libicp_python/README.md

 Place the compare.las and reference.las in the directory las_diff

 Download lastools: https://rapidlasso.com/lastools/ Then run lastile to tile the datasets.
 Specify tilesize.
 For this example, the tile size is 51 m.
+The lasreader from laslib is called to do the ICP.

 lastile -i compare.las -tile_size 51 -o las_diff/compare lastile -i reference.las -tile_size 51 -buffer 15 -o las_diff/reference

 make_list_tiles.y: This script creates tiles.txt which has x, y coordinates of the tiles in common to both datasets.

-Download and complile on c++: laslib : https://github.com/LAStools/LAStools/tree/master/LASli The lasreader from laslib is called to do the ICP.

 LibICP: https://github.com/symao/libicp